D4rCM4rC/MagiskSSH/module_data/README.md

 An SSH server for Android devices having Magisk
 ===============================================

 This is an SSH server running as root using the great Magisk systemless root suite.
 It includes binaries for arm, arm64, x86, x86_64, mips and mips64.
 However, only arm64 has been tested at all.
-It requires Android API version 24 or higher (Android 7.0 Nougat and higher).
+It requires Android API version 21 or higher (Android 5.0 Lollipop and higher).

 ## Installation